sheyala/spectral_modelling_public/README.md

 ### 3. STEP 3 – db_create/step3_save_sptdb.py
 > this section still has to be improved in terms of performance

 In this step we select only those waveforms in WFPOOL which are identified as usable for inversion by the filtered event and station lists produced by Step 2.
 For each waveform we calculate the Fourier amplitude spectrum and store it in a *utils.Spectrum()* class object, which contains also information on orid, station, distance, etc. The resulting Spectrum() items are grouped into four lists, one for each of the R-component signal, T-component signal, R-component noise and T-component noise.
+The lists regarding each component are processed together in order to calculate the range of frequencies with signal-to-nois ratio over the threshold (set in *config.SNRMIN*); for each spectrum, a set of [f_min, f_max] is stored denoting the minimum and maximum frequency with sufficent SNR score, together with the corresponding boolean array.
 Each list is then saved as a pickle object, composing the output SPTDB (spectrum database; defined in *config.SPTDBPATH*) which will be the input to the inversion tool.
 We can generate plots for all the obtained spectra by using the *visualization_tools/plot_sptdb.py* utility.

 ## Second part: parmetric inversion